SuLab/exrna-portal/wp-content/plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.67 (2014-8-13) =
+* NEW: Export all your feeds (title, URL and category) in a text file.
+* NEW: New template of smooth scroll with image and title.

+= Version 2.67.66 (2014-8-10) =
+* Fixed: Bug that caused resizing image not to work in the shortcode using parameters.
+Should improve performance of shortcode.

+= Version 2.67.65 (2014-8-2) =
+* Fixed: Bug that caused problems in viewing the custom pane for themes when the widget as active.

+= Version 2.67.64 (2014-6-19) =
+* Fixed: Problem with Google news and duplicate posts (may get some duplicates due to a change in the way the permalinks are processed).
+* Fixed: Iframe on YouTube videos now sized by css in the templates.css file

 = Version 2.67.63 (2014-5-27) =
 * NEW: Added diagnostics page which gives information on the plugin to help you diagnose problems.